 The Joint Base Lewis-McChord Employee Assistance Program is a voluntary, confidential program that helps employees (including management) work through various life challenges that may adversely affect job performance, health, and personal well-being to optimize an organization's success.
 Services include assessments, counseling, and referrals for additional services to employees with personal and/or work-related concerns, such as stress, financial issues, legal issues, family problems, office conflicts, and alcohol and substance use disorders.

-The Equal Employment Opportunity (EEO) program formulates, directs, and sustains a comprehensive effort to maximize human potential to ensure fair treatment for military personnel, family members, and civilians without regard to race, color, gender, religion, or national origin, and provide an environment free of unlawful discrimination and offensive behavior.
+The Equal Employment Opportunity program strives to ensure fair treatment for military personnel, family members, and civilians without regard to race, color, gender, religion, or national origin, and provides an environment free of unlawful discrimination and offensive behavior.

-At war and in peacetime, the Exchange provides Soldiers and Airmen with the services and merchandise they need to make their lives more comfortable.
-The Exchange also maintains services and support to family members and troops back home.
-Service members, retirees and their families have the option to visit the Lewis-Main or the McChord Exchange.
+At war and in peacetime, the Exchange provides service members with the services and merchandise they need to make their lives more comfortable.

 The Joint Base Lewis-McChord Fisher House provides service members and their families a comfortable, nurturing and secure environment while they receive medical care at Madigan Army Medical Center (MAMC).
 The JBLM Fisher House can serve 7 families at one time in house and the rest of eligible families at off site locations for up to 179 days completely free of cost.